Aaron Maté: Other journalism and commentary

 In November 2020, Maté said that the appointment of Antony Blinken as Secretary of State and the possible nomination of Michèle Flournoy as Defense Secretary, showed that President-elect Joe Biden was "continuing with the hawkish playbook" he had followed throughout his career.

 In February 2021, Maté was the first to report that Amnesty International had removed Russian opposition politician Alexei Navalny's status as a prisoner of conscience "given the fact that he advocated violence and discrimination and has not yet retracted such statements".
 Oliver Carroll wrote in The Independent that The Grayzone had "amplified" criticism of Navalny and "appears to have been privy to lobbying around the Amnesty decision".

 Maté was critical of President Biden's response to Israel's attack on Gaza in May 2021.
 Maté said Biden's telephone call to Israeli Prime Minister Benjamin Netanyahu, in which Biden expressed his "unwavering support" for Israel's "right to defend itself", was "a green light for Netanyahu to continue massacring Palestinian civilians".

-Katrina vanden Heuvel wrote that the US had "tentatively been opening the door to negotiations" with Russia during its 2022 invasion of Ukraine and Maté has "carefully detailed" the way in which the Biden administration "had orchestrated leaks to the media".
+In an interview with Russell Brand, Maté said that the allegation of antisemitism was made against Jeremy Corbyn to delegitimise him and "to undermine criticism of Israel", since "the establishment actually can’t counter Jeremy Corbyn’s actual arguments and his real views".
+Maté said Corbyn made a mistake by tolerating the allegation and giving it "weight that it didn’t deserve".

 Maté said that the Ukrainian Government, which came to power after the Maidan revolution, was a "fascist-infused coup".
 Regarding the 2022 Russian invasion of Ukraine, he said that the US was funding "proxy warfare" against Russia and preventing any prospect of peace for its own ends.

-In February 2023, The Bulwark website published an article by Cathy Young in which she accused Maté of sharing a deceptively cut video of an interview by Israel's ex-PM, Naftali Bennett, in which he talked about the break down in peace negotiations during the Russian invasion of Ukraine.
+In February 2023, The Bulwark website published an article by Cathy Young in which she accused Maté of sharing a deceptively cut video of an interview by Israel's ex-PM, Naftali Bennett, in which he talked about the breakdown in peace negotiations during the Russian invasion of Ukraine.
 According to Maté, Bennett said that Russia and Ukraine reached a preliminary peace agreement early in the war but the US rejected it.
 According to Young, Bennett said the peace talks stalled after the Bucha massacre.

 The Canadian University of Calgary's School of Public Policy published a list of "Russian-influenced" social media accounts, which included Maté.

-Personal life

-Maté's mother is Rae Maté, a visual artist and illustrator of children's books, and his father is physician and author, Gabor Maté.
-Maté is Jewish.
+According to the Brookings Institution, in 2023, Maté's twitter posts were the 15th most re-tweeted posts by Russian state-backed accounts.